Cherokee in the American Civil War: Aftermath

 Cherokee Confederates reunion in New Orleans, 1903.

-The eastern Cherokee faced a severe smallpox outbreak following the war.
-Thomas and many of his followers were deeply in debt, to the point that the federal government recognized the eastern tribe as separate from the western tribe, and filed a lawsuit against the Cherokee's creditors, in effect leaving the protection of the Cherokee to the federal government.

 In comparison to the other signatories, the Cherokee were especially keen in remaining neutral, but this opposition became untenable as Union troops abandoned positions in Cherokee territory, and outside pressure mounted.
 The ninth and final "treaty of friendship and alliance" was signed on October 7, 1861, in Tahlequah.
 Financial concerns were crucial for many of these tribes, as abrogating federal treaties would result in the loss of an income stream, much alone the forfeiture of principal amounts obtained via past talks.

 In the west, at the end of the war, with the Union victorious, the Union Cherokee established policies that confiscated land from the Confederate Cherokee.
 The Federal government promised the Confederate Cherokee that the laws promoting the confiscation would be annulled.
 This was due to Indian Commissioner D.N.
 Cooley, who saw opportunities in splitting the factions of the Cherokee, as represented by Ross and Watie.
 Cooley even went as far as to portray Ross as a traitor, when Ross had always been a Union advocate.
 The Cherokee were forced to adopt their slaves into the tribe, and to allow settlement of their lands by whites.
 In effect, due to the Cherokee split and the maneuverings of Cooley, the Cherokee suffered the worst of Reconstruction.